saxcrawford/portfolio-saxon/README.md

 ## Features

-- **Responsive Design**: The portfolio is fully responsive and looks great on any device.
 - **Project Showcase**: Each project is displayed as a card with detailed descriptions and links to the live demo or repository.
 - **Smooth Animations**: Subtle animations enhance the user experience without overwhelming the content.
 - **Contact Section**: Provides easy ways to get in touch via email or social media.